 Want to ally with others, but not sure if they'll accept your invite?
 Our newly-designed invite flow makes sure that users understand everything that Affinity has to offer by joining Affinity Alliances.

-Before sending an invite: Note for Microsoft Exchange (On-Premise) users
+- Note for Microsoft Exchange (On-Premise) or custom SSO users

 How to send an invite to potential allies

 - Go to your Alliances Dashboard, then click Invite allies.

 - Type in the names/email addresses of the individuals that you'd like to send invites to.